Top five UK destinations for holiday seekers

 For those who get seasick or fancy doing something with their feet on solid ground there is plenty more on offer in Inverness.
 With stretches of glorious countryside nearby there are opportunities to go on adventurous bike rides and hikes.
 You can even visit the famous Loch Ness and try to spot Nessy for yourself or take a highland tour and experience the beauty of Scotland.

 With a tagline of “A world heritage spa city”, it is no surprise that Bath made the list.
-It’a is the only place in the UK where you can visit a naturally hot spa as well as 2,000-year-old Roman baths.
+It’s the only place in the UK where you can visit a naturally hot spa as well as 2,000-year-old Roman baths.

 Once you are finished soaking in the relaxing Thermae baths you can take a visit to the fashion museum to see the Georgian gowns or visit the Jane Austen Centre and learn about the time she spent in Bath.